kes/blog/content/posts/Learning-Never-Stops.md

 math: true
 ---

-Does it all really come down to _Cogito, ergo sum_?
+Does it all really come down to _cogito, ergo sum_?

 “I think, therefore I am,” Descartes wrote that as he wrestled with radical skepticism.

 For me, it’s just as true—maybe truer—to say: “I learn, therefore I am.”

+Which, by the way, in Latin is _disco ergo sum_.

 The other day, I was reading part of the SBCL manual.